Oomancy

 Oomancy (sometimes called ovomancy, ooscopy, oomancia, oomantia, ooscopia, or ovamancy) refers to divination by eggs.
 There are several methods to how this can be done, but an example would be the oracular reading (i.e., scrying) of the shapes that a separated egg white forms when dropped into hot water.
 This method greatly resembles molten lead divination, which ascribe meaning to the shapes and forms into which hot lead solidifies.

 Origin

 The word oomancy is derived from two Greek words, oon (an egg) and Manteia (divination), which literally translates into egg divination.
-Oomancy was common form of divination practiced in ancient Greece and Rome, where it was believed that one could tell the future by interpreting the shapes formed when the separated whites from an egg was dropped into hot water.
+Oomancy was a common form of divination practiced in ancient Greece and Rome, where it was believed that one could tell the future by interpreting the shapes formed when the separated whites from an egg was dropped into hot water.

 For example: If the egg white resembled the shape of a bell, it would mean a wedding would be taking place soon.
 If the egg white resembled a snake, then it was considered a warning of danger.